appbaseio/reactivesearch/content/docs/search/reactivesearch-api/reference.md

 ### queryString

 Defaults to `false`.
-If set to `true` then it allows you to create a complex search that includes wildcard characters, searches across multiple fields, and more.
+If set to `true` than it allows you to create a complex search that includes wildcard characters, searches across multiple fields, and more.
 Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).

 | Type   | Applicable on query of type | Required |
 | ------ | --------------------------- | -------- |